 Wondering about your cadence?
 Download a metronome app on your phone and play it loudly so you can hear it as you run.
 Set it to 180 beats per minute (90 spm) as a baseline.
 At first, it may feel awkwardly quick, but over time this will maximize efficiency.

 As a fitness athlete, you may run but are certainly not a runner.
-If you consider yourself a runner than you are probably not a high-level Functional Fitness athlete.
-The same could be said for any number of activities within Functional Fitness (swimming, cycling, gymnastics, rowing), with perhaps the exception of Weightlifting (Tia Toomey won the Games and completed in the Rio Olympics in Weightlifting in the same year).
+If you consider yourself a runner than you are probably not a high-level CrossFit athlete.
+The same could be said for any number of activities within CrossFit (swimming, cycling, gymnastics, rowing), with perhaps the exception of Weightlifting (Tia Toomey won the Games and completed in the Rio Olympics in Weightlifting in the same year).

-Functional Fitness athletes don’t complete Olympic gymnasts workouts (mainly because they couldn’t do the movements), yet there are Fitness Competitors who think they can download a running program from a top athlete and it will work for them.
+Athletes in the Sport of Fitness don’t complete Olympic gymnasts workouts (mainly because they couldn’t do the movements), yet there are Fitness Competitors who think they can download a running program from a top athlete and it will work for them.

 Breathing while Running